EmoryTechlab/BasicUserTracker/README.md

 The SHEET ID is just a string of characters and numbers in the URL of the sheet (between "d/" and "/edit") - https://docs.google.com/spreadsheets/d/1vdifwbycoT7rW9WmRCOuXkjsyTRcxV2P72YbwCqjszY/edit#gid=0

-The scope refers to what permissions the Sheets API grants you - the one in the code basically gives you read and write permissions.
+The scope refers to what permissions the Sheets API grants you - the one in the script basically gives you read and write permissions.